Muqluk/refresher-projects-examples-and-resources/docs/refreshers/refreshers-overview.md

   * Embedding both local and remotely sourced images as well as some select other assets into your markdown
   * Creating links to other Markdown docs & hyperlinks - locally & remote

-  I am confident that Markdown will only require a few hours to at most 2 days to attain a comfort level with using as it's simply an reduced form of HTML.
-Also, within the first hour or two we will have begun to look at the Github.com website and the useful features and services available to us while documenting our findings - in, of course, markdown files within our repository.  _In fact_ as soon as 30 minutes in you will already have taken the first steps in creating and curating your own personal reference library.
+  <sup>_I am confident that Markdown will only require a few hours to at most 2 days to attain a comfort level with using as it's simply an reduced form of HTML.
+Also, within the first hour or two we will have begun to look at the Github.com website and the useful features and services available to us while documenting our findings - in, of course, markdown files within our repository.  _In fact_ as soon as 30 minutes in you will already have taken the first steps in creating and curating your own personal reference library._</sup>

 </details>

-##### _Everything done will be required to have some reasonable level of documentation included in the pull request - as well as the pull request itself occasionally utilizing markdown._
+#### _*** From this point on everything done will be required to have some reasonable level of documentation included in the pull request - as well as the pull request itself occasionally utilizing markdown. ***_

 <details>
-  <summary>Significant effort on all things .git & github.com</summary>
+  <summary>2.
+Significant effort on all things .git & github.com</summary>

 Introduction to the resources provided at [github.com](https://github.com/)